 1981 – 1989

-This was a time of the active search for a new image.
+This was a time of active search for a new image.
 The company was constantly experimenting with its logo.
-The basis of the logo made by Frankfort Communications is still the same woman holding a torch in her right hand.
-But the symbol of light emitted by the torch covered a large area behind the figure, creating a head and shoulders halo in the form of a circle with evenly departing conical rays around its circumference.
-It was blue in color and flickered on the screen.
-Underneath it was the text of the company name in Souvenir font.
+The basis of Frankfort Communications’ logo remains the same woman holding a torch in her right hand.
+But the torch’s light symbol covered a large area behind the figure, creating a head-and-shoulders halo in the form of a circle with evenly spaced conical rays around its circumference.
+It was blue and flickered on the screen.
+Underneath it was the company name in Souvenir font.
 However, in the TV version, only the top half of the halo was used, with the inscription below it.
 The half-circle itself was orange or red.

 1989 – 1993